- An Introspective Review 2011

 An Ad Hoc Reconsideration Committee shall consist of 4 or 6 members, chaired by the Coordinator of Collection Services.
 The chair shall only vote in the event of a tie.
 An even number of members is required.
 Each challenge requires a new committee.

-University Libraries faculty, staff and students workers and faculty from other WKU departments (when warranted) will convene as a pool from which the committee is selected.
+University Libraries faculty, staff and student workers and faculty from other WKU departments (when warranted) will convene as a pool from which the committee is selected.
 Rather than a standing committee, the membership should rotate among a broad selection of people appropriate to the library location and content.

 The committee shall consider not only the concerns of the person making the challenge to the material, but also the material in the context of the libraries’ collections as a whole and in regard to the policies and mission of the libraries.